-Strategic Delivery Areas, shown outlined in red on the Key Diagram, are the focii for delivery of growth and change in the Bay over the Plan period.
+Strategic Delivery Areas (SDAs), shown outlined in red on the Key Diagram (see Figure 4, are the focii for delivery of growth and change in the Bay over the Plan period.
 They provide strategic and sustainable locations for new employment space, homes and infrastructure.
-Future Growth Areas (see Policy SS2) are located within these SDAs.
+Future Growth Areas

+(see Policy SS2) are located within these SDAs.
 There will be some initial delivery of development in Future Growth Areas, within the first 10 years, if required to meet demand for new employment space and homes.
-Development in these areas will be set out in detail via masterplanning, concept plans and/or in Neighbourhood Plans.
+Development in these areas will be set out in detail via masterplanning, concept plans and/or in neighbourhood plans.
 They will deliver a balance of jobs, homes and infrastructure, including green infrastructure.
-Future Growth Areas are shown for information on the Policies Map.
+Future Growth Areas are shown on the Policies Map.

-The focus areas for delivery of improvements to AONB, countryside, green infrastructure, as well as sport, leisure and recreation, are also illustrated (outlined in green) in the Key Diagram (See Figure 4.1).
+The focus areas for delivery of improvements to AONB, countryside and green infrastructure, as well as sport, leisure and recreation, are also illustrated (outlined in green) in the Key Diagram (see Figure 3).

-Major development proposals, outside the built up area and Future Growth Areas, will need to be the subject of environmental assessment.
+Major development proposals, outside the built-up area and Future Growth Areas, will need to be the subject of environmental assessment.
 This will need to take account of the impacts of the proposed development itself and the cumulative impact of development.